 - There are so many deaths in the Heritage series that it could almost embody this trope.
-While Quickening, Cogline, and especially Faun's deaths are heart-wrenching, it was the entire slew of losses in Elf Queen of Shannara that rips everyone's heart out.
+While Quickening, Cogline, and especially Faun's deaths are heart-wrenching, it was the entire slew of losses in Elf Queen of Shannara that can rip one's heart out.
 Naturally the loss of Ellenroh and Eowen Cerise was quite a blow, and Garth can easily have one bawling, but even Gavilan can bring a few tears.
 One of the best and most well-written books in the series, but utterly depressing, too.

-This troper openly wept at Cymrian's sacrifice and death towards the climax of Witch Wraith.
-What really caught me was the aftermath of his penultimate showdown with Edinja Orle.
+- There can be open weeping at Cymrian's sacrifice and death towards the climax of Witch Wraith.
+What really catches you is the aftermath of his penultimate showdown with Edinja Orle.
 As he lays dying he and Aphen whisper back and forth that she'll come find him when this is done and "he'll be waiting."
 Starkly, tragically beautiful.